tocco/tocco-docs/framework/configuration/entity-listener.rst

 But if the current transaction for some reason fails, it will be rolled back and the registration entity is not persisted.
 In this case the user would have received an e-mail but was not actually registered to the event.

-That is when :abbr:`CollectingAfterCommitListeners (ch.tocco.nice2.persist.util.CollectingAfterCommitListener)` are
+That is when :nice:`CollectingAfterCommitListeners <ch/tocco/nice2/persist/util/CollectingAfterCommitListener>` are
 useful.

-:abbr:`CollectingAfterCommitListeners (ch.tocco.nice2.persist.util.CollectingAfterCommitListener)` need to be registered
+:nice:`CollectingAfterCommitListeners <ch/tocco/nice2/persist/util/CollectingAfterCommitListener>` need to be registered
-and contributed as listener the same way as :abbr:`CollectingEntityListener (ch.tocco.nice2.persist.util.CollectingEntityListener)` are.
+and contributed as listener the same way as :nice:`CollectingEntityListener <ch/tocco/nice2/persist/util/CollectingEntityListener>` are.

 .. code-block:: XML